How does the Pitman schedule work?

 Rotating Pitman schedule

-Alternatively, managers can use a rotating schedule to rotate teams between day and night shifts.
-The structure of the rotating Pitman schedule is similar, except each team does day shifts for two weeks and night shifts for two weeks in every 28-day cycle.
+Managers can also use a rotating shift schedule for day and night shifts.
+The structure of the rotating Pitman schedule is similar to the fixed schedule, except each team does day shifts for two weeks and night shifts for two weeks in every 28-day cycle.

-You may hear this type of Pitman team management referred to as 2-2 3-2 2-3 because it describes the pattern of days on and off.
+This type of Pitman team management is also referred to as 2-2 3-2 2-3 because it describes the pattern of days on and off.
 For example, team one would work the following shift pattern:

-Team two’s shift pattern would be identical to team one’s.
-However, they would work nights on weeks one and two and work days on weeks three and four to ensure round-the-clock coverage.
+Teams one and two share identical shift patterns.
+However, employees assigned to team two would work nights on weeks one and two and days on weeks three and four to ensure constant coverage.

-The third and fourth teams would work on the first and second teams’ days off.
+Teams three and four would work on the other teams’ days off.
 Team three would start on days, and team four would start on nights.

 Which industries use Pitman team management?